kounch/psxc_xpandr/README.md

 * For any directory that you create in `/games`, if it doesn't exist, an empty directory with the same name is created in the internal media in `/gaadata`
 * For any directory that you create in `/games`, if it doesn't exist, a directory with the same name is created in `/data/AppData/sony/pcsx/`.
 * For any directory that you create in `/games`, inside the directory with the same name in `/data/AppData/sony/pcsx/`, a symbolic link `.pcsx/pcsx.cfg` is created for the `pcsx.cfg` in your USB drive.
-* If you provide a 'cheatpops.db' file, an empty one with the same name is created inside the directory `/data/AppData/sony/pcsx`.
+* If you provide a `cheatpops.db` file, an empty one with the same name is created inside the directory `/data/AppData/sony/pcsx`.

 ### Can it brick my console?

 A lot of work has been made to try to make it as failsafe as possible, however, no warranties are made or responsabilities taken for any damage that you could make to your console by using it.
-Please, don't do if you if you are not sure of what you are doing, and try another option like, for example, [BleemSync](https://github.com/pathartl/BleemSync).
+Please, don't do if you if you are not sure of what you are doing.

 ### How does it work?

-The file `LUPDATA.bin` inside the folder `691843bb-62d6-4423-a105-19c06af91a8` is a shell script (source available [here](https://github.com/kounch/psxc_xpandr)), encrypted and signed so that the internal update system of an original PlayStation Classic copies it to a temporary folder an executes its contents.
+The file `LUPDATA.bin` inside the folder `691843bb-62d6-4423-a105-19c06af91a8` is a Shell script (source available [here](https://github.com/kounch/psxc_xpandr)), encrypted and signed so that the internal update system of an original PlayStation Classic recognizes it, copies it to a temporary directory an executes its contents.
-Then, the script stops the main console menu, mounts virtual and temporal files and folders from the USB stick, reconfigures temporarily the system, editing if necessary the database copy using the included sqlite3 binary, and launchs again the main menu software.
+Then, the script stops the main console menu, mounts virtually files and folders from the USB stick, reconfigures temporarily the system, editing if necessary the database copy using the included sqlite3 binary, and launchs again the main menu software.
 This way, if the PlayStation Classic is powered off, and then started again without the USB drive, everything should work as if no modifications were made.

 ### I have deleted a game folder, but the game is still shown

 If you are using `Game.ini` files, just delete the `custom.db` file from the USB media and start the console.
 The game database will be recreated from scratch, using only the existing folders.
-If you changed manually the database file, you have to remove the corresponding entries in GAME and DISC tables.
+If you changed manually the database file, you have to remove the corresponding entries in `GAME` and `DISC` tables.

-### Is the custom.db file always edited on start?
+### Is the `custom.db` file always edited on start?

-Whenever the script finds a `Game.ini` file, the database file is edited accordingly.
+Yes, whenever the script finds a `Game.ini` file, the database file is edited accordingly.
 If you don't want this to happen, just delete or rename the `Game.ini` for each affected game.

 ## Copyright

-Copyright (c) 2018, kounch
+Copyright (c) 2019, kounch
 All rights reserved.

 Redistribution and use in source and binary forms, with or without